MEleonoraRossi/Phylogenomics-Tutorial/Tutorial.md

 ## Tree visualization

-For tree visualization there are different tools that you can use, such as [FigTree](https://github.com/rambaut/figtree/releases), [ITol](https://itol.embl.de/), [TreeViewer](https://treeviewer.org/) The most common is FigTree, but there are also several onlin
+For tree visualization there are different tools that you can use, such as [FigTree](https://github.com/rambaut/figtree/releases), [iTOL](https://itol.embl.de/), [TreeViewer](https://treeviewer.org/).
+You can upload your trees on iTOL or FigTree.
+Trees need to be rooted with an outgroup.
+Click in the branch of Callorhinchus milii and the select "Tree Structure/Reroot the tree here".
+Branch support values can be shown under the "Advanced" menu.
+The tree can be modified in many other ways, and finally, a graphical tree can be exported.
+Similar options are available in FigTree.

 ## Software links